 Machine learning is a feature that separates Dynatrace from other run-of-the-mill network monitoring products.
 Dynatrace uses machine learning to monitor AWS services and detect abnormal behavior.
 Whether you’re using E, EBS, ELB, S3, or RDS, Dynatrace has you covered and can point to the root cause of most performance issues.
 This is invaluable when troubleshooting the service (particularly when transparency over AWS is so hard to come by!).

 AppDynamics is a network monitoring provider that delivers a full-stack performance monitoring experience for AWS.
 With AppDynamics you can monitor AWS like Amazon E, Amazon ECS, Amazon EKS, AWS Lambda, and AWS Fargate.
-This product also has the ability to automatically discover resources connected to your network.
+This product can also automatically discover resources connected to your network.

 The main reason to use AppDynamics is its user interface.
 The user interface provides you with a real-time perspective of your cloud resources which allows you to look specifically at resource utilization.
 This is important for AWS monitoring because it ensures you’re always making the best use of your resources.

 If you’re looking for a state-of-the-art AWS monitoring experience then look no further than AppDynamics.
-In order to view the price for AppDynamics Application Performance Management you’ll need to contact the sales team (though the price is reported to be considerably higher than many other products on this list).
+To view the price for AppDynamics Application Performance Management you’ll need to contact the sales team (though the price is reported to be considerably higher than many other products on this list).
 That being said, there is also a free trial which you can download.

-Zenoss is an open source network and cloud monitoring tool that offers an AWS-specific service.
+Zenoss Core is an open source network and cloud monitoring tool that offers an AWS-specific service.
 Zenoss has its own Amazon Web Services ZenPack designed for AWS monitoring.
 This Zenpack offers an extensive range of ways to monitor how AWS resources perform.
-You can monitor Amazon E, Amazon VPC, and Amazon S3 services.
+You can monitor Amazon E, Amazon VPC, ELB load balancing, and Amazon S3 services.
 You can also monitor the estimated costs of your AWS resources.